-Net Syn/Coal Purchase Commitments - Gallagher owns 5% of a Syn/Coal facility.
-The other 95% was previously sold on the installment sale basis and has substantial residual value to Gallagher.
-Under the FIN 46 criteria, this investment has been determined to be a VIE which required Gallagher to consolidate this facility into its financial statements.
-See Note 2 to the consolidated financial statements for additional disclosures regarding this Syn/Coal partnership.
-In December 2000, the Syn/Coal partnership simultaneously executed a raw coal purchase agreement and a Syn/Coal sales agreement with a state-owned utility which purchases the majority of the partnership s Syn/Coal production.
-The agreements provide for minimum quantities at prices pegged to the prevailing market prices.
-The utility also receives a per ton discount for each ton of Syn/Coal it purchases in excess of a base.
-These agreements terminate immediately in the event the Syn/Coal produced ceases to constitute a qualified fuel-under IRC Section 29 or upon termination of either of the agreements.
-The net annual Syn/Coal purchase commitment represents the minimum raw coal purchases at estimated costs, plus discounts earned by the utility, less sales of Syn/Coal at estimated prices.
+Net Syn/Coal Purchase Commitments - Gallagher has interests in three Syn/Coal facilities that it consolidates.
+See Note 2 to the consolidated financial statements for additional disclosures regarding these partnerships.
+The facilities have entered into raw coal purchase and Syn/Coal sales agreements.
+These agreements terminate immediately in the event the Syn/Coal produced ceases to qualify for credits under IRC Section 29 or upon termination of either the purchase or sales agreements.
+The net annual Syn/Coal purchase commitments represent the minimum raw coal purchases at estimated costs less sales of Syn/Coal at estimated prices.

 Outstanding Purchase Obligations - Gallagher is a service company and thus typically does not have a material amount of outstanding purchase obligations at any point in time.
-The amount disclosed in the table above represents the aggregate amount of unrecorded purchase obligations that Gallagher has outstanding as of March 31, 2004.
+The amount disclosed in the table above represents the aggregate amount of unrecorded purchase obligations that Gallagher has outstanding as of June 30, 2004.
 These obligations represent agreements to purchase goods or services and the construction of a building at the Florida community development that were executed in the normal course of business.

-Off-Balance Sheet Commitments - Gallagher s total unrecorded commitments associated with outstanding letters of credit, financial guarantees and funding commitments as of March 31, 2004 are as follows (in millions):
+Off-Balance Sheet Commitments - Gallagher s total unrecorded commitments associated with outstanding letters of credit, financial guarantees and funding commitments as of June 30, 2004 are as follows (in millions):

-Amount of Commitment Expiration by Period Total nounts
+Amount of Commitment Expiration by Period

+Am ounts

-2004 2005 2006 2007 2008 The ereafter nmitted
+2004 2005 2006 2007 2008 The reafter Con nmitted

 Off-Balance Sheet Commitments

 Investment related:

 Letters of credit \$ \$ \$ \$ \$ \$ 16.3 \$ 16.3

 Financial guarantees 1.5 7.6 9.1

-Funding commitments 1.5 4.0 5.5
+Funding commitments 1.9 3.8 5.7

-3.0 4.0 23.9 30.9
+3.4 3.8 23.9 31.1

 Operations related:

 Letters of credit 0.3 5.9 6.2

-· -

-Total commitments \$ 3.0 \$ \$ 4.3 \$ \$ \$ 29.8 \$ 37.1
+Total commitments \$ 3.4 \$ \$ 4.1 \$ \$ \$ 29.8 \$ 37.3

 Since commitments may expire unused, the amounts presented in the table above do not necessarily reflect the actual future cash funding requirements of Gallagher.
 See Note 2 for a discussion of Gallagher s outstanding LOCs, financial guarantees and funding commitments.
-All but one of the LOCs represent multiple-year commitments but have annual, automatic renewing provisions and are classified by the latest commitment date.
+All of the LOCs represent multiple-year commitments but have annual, automatic renewing provisions and are classified by the latest commitment date.

-During the period from January 1, 2002 to March 31, 2004, Gallagher acquired 31 companies, which were accounted for using the purchase accounting method for recording business combinations.
+During the period from January 1, 2002 to June 30, 2004, Gallagher acquired 34 companies, which were accounted for using the purchase accounting method for recording business combinations.
 Substantially all of the purchase agreements related to these acquisitions contain contingent purchase obligations.
 The contingent purchase obligations related to the 2004 acquisitions are disclosed in Note 3 to the consolidated financial statements.
 These contingent payables represent the maximum amount of additional consideration that could be paid pursuant to the purchase agreements related to these acquisitions.
 These contingent obligations are primarily based upon future earnings of the acquired entities and were not included in the purchase price that was recorded for these acquisitions at their respective acquisition dates.
 Future payments made under these arrangements will be recorded as upward adjustments to goodwill when the contingencies are settled.
-The aggregate amount of unrecorded contingent payables outstanding as of March 31, 2004 related to the 2002, 2003 and 2004 acquisitions was \$54.7 million.
+The aggregate amount of unrecorded contingent payables outstanding as of June 30, 2004 related to Gallagher s 2002, 2003 and 2004 acquisitions was \$62.3 million.